TurtleEngr/gitproj/test/outline.md

         local tSrc=${BASH_SOURCE##*/}

-    * in Error and Log pass this argument:
+    * in Error and Log always pass this argument:

         -l $tSrc:$LINENO